Ultra the Multi-Alien: Post-Crisis

 Ultra was one of Wizard Magazine's "Mort of the Month", a featurette showcasing comic characters considered low-quality.
 Grant Morrison used him both in his run in Animal Man (in issue #25 Ultra and other pre-Crisis characters appear in comic book limbo) and in the Aztek monthly series (though not shown, Ultra makes two appearances).

-The character appeared in Starman #55 (1999), in which Ultra, along with Space Ranger, is riding in Space Cabby's cab and looking for Starman IV's cosmic staff for the Space Museum.
+The character appeared in Starman #55 (1999), in which Ultra, along with Space Ranger, is riding in Space Cabbie's cab and looking for Starman's cosmic staff for the Space Museum.
 Each regales the other with different interpretations of Jack and Mikaal rescuing Starfire from a space pirate.

 Geoff Johns was the next writer to use these concepts.
 A storyline in Stars and S.T.R.I.P.E. involved Young Justice teaming with Star-Spangled Kid and S.T.R.I.P.E. to stop a group of Larroo (one of the four aliens from Ultra's origin) from using their ray to turn everyone in Blue Valley into Larroo.
 It was established that the Larroo had invented the ray, but were preparing to sell it to the other three alien races.

 Ultra appeared as a background character in the Infinite Crisis event.
-Having apparently somehow traveled back in time to the present era, Ultra is one of the many space-faring heroes who aid Donna Troy in the fallout of the Rann-Thanagar War.
+Having apparently somehow traveled back in time to the present era, Ultra is one of the many space-faring heroes who aid Donna Troy in the fallout of the Rann–Thanagar War.
 He also appeared in Superman/Batman #31 (2007), overwhelmed by an alien influence that is affecting many of the part-alien heroes on earth.
 After a highly destructive rampage through the American town of Dalesville, he leaves (causing more destruction upon his exit) with Supergirl, also affected.
 In "Superman/Batman" #33, he and other influenced aliens try to destroy the titular heroes.
-Fortunately his mind is soon cleared of all influence and the villain behind it all, Despero, is defeated.
+Fortunately, his mind is soon cleared of all influence and the villain behind it all, Despero, is defeated.

 The planet Larroo appeared in Action Comics #867.
 Brainiac attacked the planet while searching the universe for Superman.
 Superman arrived but could do nothing.
 A city containing all four races which created Ultra was contained within a forcefield, shrunk and captured.
 Their star was detonated and Superman was left floating among the remains of the planet.
-One of his most recent appearance is in the same Action Comics storyline, where he was held with other humanoid characters on Brainiac's ship, such as the Creature Commandos.
-An attack by super-villains frees Ultra and he is taken into the custody of the United States government.
-Vixen later mentions him as a potential Justice League member (albeit half-jokingly).
-He later appeared in the 2011 Strange Adventures one-shot.
+Ultra is held on Brainiac's ship before being freed and taken into the custody of the United States government.

 The New 52

-In The New 52, Ultra the Multi-Alien is re-established as the result of an experiment of Lord Byth's, in which he combined the DNA of alien prisoners in an attempt to create the Slayer of Worlds.
+In The New 52, Ultra the Multi-Alien is re-established as the result of an experiment of Byth Rok, in which he combined the DNA of alien prisoners in an attempt to create the Slayer of Worlds.
+The original incarnation of the character is reintroduced in Justice League Unlimited (2025), where he encounters a time-displaced Supergirl, Mister Terrific, and Martian Manhunter in the year 2212.